jessdaubner/spark_101/spark_definitive_guide/overview.md

 ### Actions
 * Actions instruct Spark to compute a result from a series of transformations; actually triggers the computation
-* Transformations aren't executed until an action is called on a DataFrame or one of its derivatives
+* Transformations are not executed until an action is called on a DataFrame or one of its derivatives
 * Example: `count()`, `take()`
 * There are three kinds of actions:
-1. Actions to view data in console
+....1.
+Actions to view data in console
-2. Actions to collect data to native objects
-3. Actions to write to output data sources
+....2.
+Actions to collect data to native objects ....3.
+Actions to write to output data sources

 ### Spark UI
 * Users can monitor the progress of their Spark job through the UI